codedragon/code_reviews/slides.md

 # Thank you
-# Good luck on your journey to get git
+# A git pull a day keeps the conflicts away

 ### https://codedragon.github.io/beginning_git
 ### maria@mariakathryn.net